Moving to Wilmington, North Carolina: What You Need to Know

 • Wilmington offers a blend of affordability, coastal beauty, and economic opportunities.

-• The city's diverse neighborhoods cater to various lifestyles, from historic downtown to beachside living.
+• The city's different neighborhoods cater to various lifestyles, from historic downtown to beachside living.

 • Potential residents should weigh the impact of tourism and climate on daily life.